EPIC v. DOJ (Criminal Justice Algorithms)

 - EPIC Sues Justice Department Over "Risk Assessment" Techniques: EPIC has filed a FOIA lawsuit against the Department of Justice for information about the use of "risk assessment" tools in the criminal justice system.
 These proprietary techniques are used to set bail, determine criminal sentences, and even contribute to determinations about guilt or innocence.
 Many criminal justice experts oppose their use.
 EPIC has pursued several FOIA cases to promote "algorithmic transparency."
 The EPIC cases include passenger risk assessment, "future crime" prediction, and proprietary forensic analysis.
 The Supreme Court is now considering whether to take a case on the use of a secretive technique to predict possible recidivism.
 (Mar.
 7, 2017)

 "Evidence-based assessment tools," or "risk assessments," are algorithms that "try to predict recidivism -- repeat offending or breaking the rules of probation or parole -- using statistical probabilities based on factors such as age, employment history and prior criminal record."
 Today, federal and state officials across the country use evidence-based risk assessment tools to make decisions at all stages of criminal justice process.
-These techniques are controversial: the reliability, fairness, and constitutional legitimacy of "evidence-based" tools are rigorously contested.
+These techniques are controversial: the reliability, fairness, and constitutional legitimacy of "evidence-based" tools are vigorously contested.

 Nonetheless, risk assessments are increasingly used to make sentencing and other significant decisions in the criminal justice system.
 With many tools the product of private enterprise, risk assessment has become a competitive industry.
 Transparency of these techniques is of the utmost importance and is necessary to secure fair outcomes, preserve the rights of individuals, and maintain accountability across the criminal justice system.